Easy Crochet Infinity Scarf – Snowfall Scarf

 This easy crochet infinity scarf is perfect for beginners who know how to chain and double crochet and want to update their wardrobe with a warm and cozy scarf.
 All levels of crocheters will find that they love having this bulky scarf on hand.
-The free pattern is below!
+The free pattern is below or you can purchase the inexpensive Easy Crochet Infinity Scarf Pattern here!

 How do you crochet an easy infinity scarf?